Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

 )
 ```

 The trace log can also be omitted, in which case traced components just show the used hooks as well as props, state, and refs, without the highlight feature.
-Without the trace log, it may be useful to turn on tracing to the console (see the [Tracing to the browser console](#tracing-to-the-browser-console) section).
+When leaving out the trace log, it may be useful to turn on tracing to the console (see the [Tracing to the browser console](#tracing-to-the-browser-console) section).

 #### Tracing a component

-To illustrate what needs to be done to trace a component, consider this simple `Sample` component:
+To illustrate how to trace a component, consider this simple `Sample` component:

 ```tsx
 import { useState } from 'react'